 But going sky high on heel lifts puts major pressure on your toes.
 And, as Zayna explains, “For many adults, holding a high relevé can cause foot pain.
 So instead, I recommend going into a ‘hover’ relevé, which is lower.
 You still get the same benefits, but your weight stays in the ball of the foot, which causes less strain.”

-Now, I love this advice.
+We really love this advice.
 Because, Zayna only talked about the short term impact of high relevés.
-But, as a podiatrist, I see the long term potential for damage.
+But our podiatrist in Houston sees the long term potential for damage.
 These include bunions, because you put extra pressure on your toe bones.
 And that could cause your bones to move inward and create extra bumpy bone growth.

 Plus, with all that pressure on your toes, hammertoes are a worry.
 This condition makes your toes buckle.
 (Sometimes hammertoes are rigid, sometimes flexible.)
 And standing and exercising on your toes can increase your risk for hammertoes.
 Or make an existing problem worse.